I hate making dumb decisions.

-Overly cautious attitudes to risk result from the failure to appreciate the effects of statistical aggregation in mitigating relative risk⁷.
+Overly cautious attitudes to risk result from failing to appreciate statistical aggregation’s effects in mitigating relative risk.3

-- Evaluations of risk are based on the perceived uniqueness of decision without examining full-range of possibilities; and overly pessimistic forecasts.
+Risk evaluations are based on the perceived uniqueness of decisions without examining the full range of possibilities; and overly pessimistic forecasts.

 This phenomenon has been coined the “Certainty Effect.”

-According to researchers6the “Certainty Effect,” in the domain of gains, because people overweight certainty and gains are desirable outcomes, overweighting a sure gain leads people to choose it over a risky gain.
+According to researchers4, the “Certainty Effect,” in the domain of gains, because people overweight certainty and gains are desirable outcomes, overweighting a sure gain leads people to choose it over a risky gain.

 The “Certainty Effect” predicts risk aversion in gains and risk seeking in losses when there is a choice between a sure and a risky option.

-Which means we’re much more likely to make a risky decision when faced with a sure loss, than a sure gain.
+This means we’re much more likely to make a risky decision when faced with a sure loss than a sure gain.

-Step two to overcoming decision paralysis is to dismiss our natural bias to overweight certain outcomes for our perceived unique problems.
+Step two to overcoming decision paralysis is dismissing our natural bias to overweigh certain outcomes for our perceived unique problems.

 Once you realize no one is paying attention (especially to small decisions) and certainty (with big decisions) is impossible, you’re free to kickass.